-Q: What does CAMS in DevOps stand for?
+Question: What does CAMS in DevOps stand for?

-A: The acronym CAMS is usually used for describing the core creeds of DevOps methodology.
+Answer: The acronym CAMS is usually used for describing the core creeds of DevOps methodology.
 It stands for:

-Q: What are the several KPIs used to gauge DevOps success?
+Question: What are the several KPIs used to gauge DevOps success?

-A: KPIs is a contracted form of Key Performance Indicators.
+Answer: KPIs is a contracted form of Key Performance Indicators.
 In order to measure the success of a DevOps process, several KPIs can be used.
 Some of the most popular ones are: